 Ultrasonic cleaners configured specifically for medical applications can save time and money while delivering superior cleaning performance.
-A well-designed ultrasonic cleaning system with a suitable ultrasonic generator, a matched medical ultrasonic transducer and a properly-dimensioned cleaning tank can meet specific medical cleaning needs or act as a general-purpose medical device and equipment cleaner.
+An ultrasonic cleaning system that uses a suitable ultrasonic generator, and an ultrasonic transducer in a properly-dimensioned cleaning tank can meet specific medical cleaning needs.
+The system may also meet the needs as a general-purpose medical device and equipment cleaner.
 Specific benefits include the following:

 Kaijo’s medical ultrasonic cleaning systems can help improve medical facility overall performance and deliver exceptional patient outcomes.
 When medical devices and equipment are always completely clean, infections are reduced and patients recover more quickly.
 With the elimination of most manual cleaning, medical personnel can concentrate on patient care and medical procedures.
 Money saved can go towards additional equipment or extra medical staff.
-The positive effects of using ultrasonic cleaners are often felt far beyond the immediate cleaning function and may be used throughout the medical facility operations.
+The positive effects of using ultrasonic cleaners goes beyond the immediate cleaning function and be used throughout medical facility operations.

-With over 60 years of experience in ultrasonic cleaning technology, Kaijo can help medical industry customers select the right ultrasonic cleaning system for their applications.
-Kaijo’s ultrasonic cleaners are of the highest quality to ensure that they provide highly reliability and meet customer requirements.
+With over 60 years of experience in ultrasonic cleaning technology, Kaijo helps medical industry customers select the right ultrasonic cleaning systems for their applications.
+Kaijo’s ultrasonic cleaners are of the highest quality to ensure that they provide reliabile and consistent results.
 Since Kaijo designs and builds their own systems, customers get top quality support and service.
-With Kaijo’s medical ultrasonic cleaners, customers receive systems that work as expected along with the expert support to ensure that the systems keep providing the expected benefits.
+With Kaijo’s medical ultrasonic cleaners, customers use systems that work as expected and get expert support to ensure that the systems keep providing the expected benefits.